daemonraco/toobasic/docs/cache.md

 What about the last one? well, if you don't pass a parameter called _bgcolor_ it will consider it as empty and generate a different key.

+## Cached services?
+Yes, services can also be cached in the same way a controller does.

 ## What if you don't want it?
 Yes, what if you don't want any cache system and the use of `&debugresetcache` in the url annoys you?
-Well, there's an adapter called __NoCache__ that acts as a dummy providing you with the solution.
+Well, there's an adapter called __\TooBasic\Adapters\Cache\NoCache__ that acts as a dummy providing you with the solution.
 It will interact as any other cache adapter but it won't do a thing and you'll be working without cache.

 ## Duration
-Before version 0.3.0, every cache entry had a duration of 3600 seconds (one hour) and it couldn't be changed, but now it is possible adding something like this in your sites configuration file:
+Before version 0.3.0, every cache entry had a duration of 3600 seconds (one hour) and it couldn't be changed, but now it is possible adding something like this in your site's configuration file:
 ```php
 <?php
 $Defaults[GC_DEFAULTS_CACHE_EXPIRATION] = 86400; // 1 day